Monkey Facts

 18. South American Titi monkeys mate for life

-The male and female titi monkeys have their tails intertwined as they bond with one another.
-Their tail is about one-third the length of their entire body, including their head.
-Their tails are not prehensile but play an important role during mating and bonding.
+The male and female titi monkeys bond with one another by intertwining their tails.
+Their tails are about one-third the length of their entire body, including their head.
+Although their tails are not prehensile, they play an important role during mating and bonding.

-They are also monogamous and can mate for many years, with up to three generations of titi monkeys in the same family group.
+Titi monkeys are also monogamous and can mate for many years, with up to three generations in the same family group.
 They spend most of their time living in trees but come to the ground occasionally.

 19. Spider monkeys are very sociable